MrPowers/code_quizzer/books/learn_javascript_logically/200_variables/100_declaring_variables.md

 catSounds = "meow";
 ```

-The catSounds variable is now assigned to the value "meow":
+The catSounds variable is now assigned to the value "meow".
+We can confirm this with console.log():

 ```javascript
 console.log(catSounds); // prints "meow" to the console